 In addition to looking at the interest rates on savings accounts, you also need to look at other factors such as minimum and maximum deposits, penalties for making withdrawals, and any notice periods that may be required to make a withdrawal.

-If you might need to dip into it at short notice, go for an instant access account, but if you can tie your money up for a while you may be able to get a higher rate by going for a fixed-term account or something like a mutual fund where the best time to withdraw money isn’t always NOW!
+If you might need to dip into your saved money at short notice, go for an instant access account.
+Still, if you can tie your money up for a while, you may be able to get a higher rate by going for a fixed-term account or something like a mutual fund where the best time to withdraw money isn’t always NOW!

-At present, there are a number of banks and building societies where you can park your funds, but they will all not bring you good returns.
+At present, there are many banks, credit unions, and online FinTech companies where you can park your funds, but they will all not bring you good returns.
 Some of them do pay a bonus if you don’t make a withdrawal for a certain period, but if you do so, your interest rate is affected.
-There are others who specify a minimum amount that you need to keep in the account for it to remain alive.
+Others specify a minimum amount that you need to keep in the account for it to remain alive.

-Savings are very precious and should be nutured accordingly.
-Whether you are looking to invest a lump sum or saving regularly most banks and building societies have an option to suit your needs.
+Savings are very precious and should be nurtured accordingly.
+Whether you are looking to invest a lump sum or saving regularly, there are options for everyone.